Qampi/Data-Analysis-Python-Project/README.md

 Analyzing Western Cape Informal Settlements Expansion (2018-2024) Dataset: Dataset.csv

 Project Overview:
-This data analysis project is to analyse how informal settlements and population have expanded over the years in the Western Cape Province from 2018 to 2024.
+This data analysis project is to analyse how population have expanded over the years in the Western Cape Province informal settlements from 2018 to 2024.

 Pandas:
 I imported pandas because of the dataset i was handling from the Kaggel was on a spreadsheet.